lauzis/google-analytics-events-wordpres-plugin/readme.txt

 But those are essential if you want to understand more about what happens inside the webpage not only count visits.

-As we were asked what wroks and what does not work in particular website, we had to add our own events, and soon we found out, that there is part of events that overlap from project to project.
-So we created script that could be added to almost any web project.
+As we were asked what works and what does not work in particular website, we had to add our own events, and soon we found out that there is part of events that overlap from project to project.
+So we created a script that could be added to almost any web project.

 So this script adds such events: